ngquerol/docker-wildfly-h2console/README.md

 Then go to either `localhost:8080` or `localhost:9990` to check if everything works.
 You can obviously specify a tag or other port mappings.

 The default administrator is `admin`, with the password `admin`.
 Remote debugging happens on port `8787` by default.

+H2 databases are available via port `9092` by default, as configured in [h2console.war](https://github.com/ngquerol/h2console-wildfly/blob/master/src/main/webapp/WEB-INF/web.xml).
+If you intend to use them, remember to map a host port to the configured or default port.

 # Building